adeo/mozaic-design-system/README.md

 ### navigation and pages :

-the styleguide will create navigtaion items following the directory structure, and the markdown file found in place.
+the styleguide will create navigation items following the directory structure, and the markdown file found in place.
 It will look into the `src/pages` directory.

 For each directory found, it will search for an `index.md` that will be considered as the index related to the nav item.